lucgr/RepoScope/README.md

    - Extracts task identifiers from branch names using regex patterns
    - Groups PRs by task name across repositories
    - Calculates consolidated status and statistics for each task
+   - Uses the PAT from the extension for all GitLab API interactions.

 2. **Virtual Workspace Creation**:
-   - Creates a parent Git repository
+   - Creates a parent Git repository structure locally on the backend server.
-   - Adds each selected repository as a Git submodule
+   - Adds each selected repository as a Git submodule, using the PAT from the extension for private GitLab repositories.
-   - Generates helper scripts for multi-repository operations
+   - Generates helper scripts for multi-repository operations.
-   - Handles branch creation and checkout across all submodules
+   - Packages the resulting workspace into a ZIP file for download.
+   - Cleans the PAT from `.gitmodules` before zipping to avoid exposing it in the downloaded archive.

 3. **Content Script Injection**:
    - Detects GitLab merge request pages